grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## Exit on running

 A boolean, specifying whether the script should exit once the test status reaches `running`.
-When running scripts with `k6 cloud` by default scripts will run until the test reaches a finalized status.
+When running scripts with `k6 cloud run` by default scripts will run until the test reaches a finalized status.
 This could be problematic in certain environments (think of Continuous Integration and Delivery pipelines), since you'd need to wait until the test ends up in a finalized state.

 With this option, you can exit early and let the script run in the background.
-Available in `k6 cloud` command.
+Available in `k6 cloud run` command.

 | Env                  | CLI                 | Code / Config file | Default |
 | -------------------- | ------------------- | ------------------ | ------- |